saumyapalk23/saumyafastpages/_posts/2022-08-29-extracred.md

   <hr>
   <p>
       <ul>
-          <li>CSS style layout is provided by using <a href="https://pages.github.com/themes/"><mark>Themes</mark></a> provided through GH Pages.
-Each page we make we assume the defined theme and insert our HTML fragments, local page style, and local page JavaScript.</li>

 ## Life In College/Insight
 * functions/programs/algorithms are such an experience to work with (visible with Colin's experience in 3d modeling and Mabel's experience with visualizing data in their respective mechanical and aerospace majors)